benjisidi/saltmarsh/Session 6 - Gellin is a Sea Prince.md

 - The whole thing is carnage - half the town is here, people of every generation.
 Feels like a big town get-together, everyone is mixing happily.
 - [[Kolinth]] finds the mushrooms he gave to the chef have been prepared into a canape
 - We hatch a plan where Kolinth will resummon his familiar as a spider and we'll do some snooping
+	- He finds that Gellin has a stack of private letters
 - [[Tiresias]] telepathically goes *"I have a message from your friends off-shore.
 They're growing suspicious.
 Be careful."*
 	- He seems panicked, and believes the message
 	- Speaks to a servant immediately afterwards.
 Tiresias reads his mind and finds out where he's going....
 (We'll pick this up next time!)